rccarlson/SHA/README.md

 I was never able to get the Monte Carlo tests working, as I could never figure out how to set it up properly ([Source document](https://csrc.nist.gov/csrc/media/projects/cryptographic-algorithm-validation-program/documents/shs/shavs.pdf)).
 The implementations pass all other tests, so have no reason to believe they wouldn't also pass the Monte Carlo tests if I could just figure out how to set up such a test.
 If I were to revisit this project, I would want to actually figure that out and have that extra layer of validation.

+### MD4/5Update

+This is not a SHA function, yes, but I wanted to implement it so I did.

+This was harder than I expected, simply because of the fact that MD5 is oriented around little endian numbers.
+I would have failed entirely if it weren't for [this project](https://github.com/MrBlackk/md5_sha256-512_debugger) that lays out what values to expect after each step.

+I also broke off a lot of code into a `Utility` module, though I'm not sure that was actually necessary for a lot of the functions I did this to.

 ### Future work

-I would like to implement the SHA-3 functions from [FIPS 202](https://csrc.nist.gov/pubs/fips/202/final), and maybe some non-SHA functions such as MD5.
-SHA-3 seems a significant step up in complexity and might be a good exercise.
+I would like to implement the SHA-3 functions from [FIPS 202](https://csrc.nist.gov/pubs/fips/202/final), but after reviewing that, the state array is nightmare fuel and, as this is just a project for fun, I likely will not be tackling that any time soon.